Bookings and Deposits

 - Kitchen utensils, pans, cutlery, and crockery are provided (full list available on request).

-- Electricity, gas and water costs are included in the cost.
+- Electricity, gas and water charges are included in the cost.

 - All buildings are no smoking.

 - Buildings should be left in the same condition they were on arrival.
 All buildings are inspected after your departure.
-If the building is left in such a way that requires additional cleaning to a charge of £25 may be added to your booking.
+If the building is left in such a way that requires additional cleaning a charge of £50 may be added to your booking.

 - We reserve the right to charge groups for any damage to buildings or for any damaged or missing equipment.
 The cost of this will be the cost of a replacement.